selfcustody/krux/docs/getting-started/features/mnemonic-xor.en.md

-# What's the Mnemonic XOR?
+# What is the Mnemonic XOR?

-It's a implementation of [XOR logical gate](https://www.geeksforgeeks.org/digital-logic/xor-gate/) to operate, indefinitely, an [exclusive OR](https://en.wikipedia.org/wiki/Exclusive_or) upon a loaded mnemonic, based on [Coinkite's SeedXOR](https://github.com/Coldcard/firmware/blob/master/docs/seed-xor.md).
+It is an implementation of XOR ([exclusive OR](https://en.wikipedia.org/wiki/Exclusive_or)) logical operation executed upon entropy of 2 or more mnemonics to combine their entropy, based on [Coinkite's SeedXOR](https://github.com/Coldcard/firmware/blob/master/docs/seed-xor.md).

 # How it works

-To derive a new mnemonic (and thus, a new seed) from other mnemonics, an operation occurs with the **mnemonic's entropy bytes**.
+To derive a new mnemonic (and thus, a new seed) from other mnemonics, Krux performs an XOR operation on the **mnemonic's entropy bytes**.
-Operate a XOR between them will derive a new **entropy bytes** that will be converted to a new mnemonic and then, to a new seed:
+An XOR operation between them results in new **entropy bytes** that will be converted to a new mnemonic and then to a new seed:

 <img src="../../../img/mnemonic_xor.png" align="center">

-- We get two different mnemonics (A and B), extract their *entropy bytes*;
+- We get two different mnemonics (A and B), extract their **entropy bytes**;
 - validate the input entropies to avoid useless or dangerous operations:
-  - `A XOR B = A`: it will not change the XORed mnemonic;
+  - `A XOR B = A`: this means B is all zeros (useless operation - it will not change the XORed mnemonic);
-  - `A XOR B = A'` where `A'` is a "inverse" version of `A`;
+  - `A XOR B = A'` where `A'` is the bitwise complement of `A`: this means B is all ones (dangerous - creates a predictable inverse);
+- Krux will also ensure that the mnemonics to be XORed have the same length;
-- once the inputs are checked, krux will apply a XOR between the *entropy bytes*;
+- once the inputs are checked, Krux will apply an XOR operation between the **entropy bytes**;
 - validate the output entropy (same as above);
-- "convert" the valid *entropy bytes* output to a new mnemonic (C);
+- convert the valid **entropy bytes** output to a new mnemonic (C);
 - the user then can apply a password (optional) and get a new **master seed**.

 # Split and recover shares